mulka/ploverwiki/Installation-Guide.md

 Stable releases can be installed from a dedicated PPA, see [ppa:benoit.pierre/plover](https://launchpad.net/~benoit.pierre/+archive/ubuntu/plover) for instructions.

-For weeklies, follow the directions for installing Plover on other Linux distributions.
+_2019-02-25 Note_: The PPA method doesn't currently appear to work with Ubuntu 18.04 Bionic Beaver ([there is a listing for Xenial however](https://launchpad.net/~benoit.pierre/+archive/ubuntu/plover/+packages)).
+One can use the [AppImage method](#appimage-method) instead.
+Similarly for weeklies one can use the AppImage method or [other approaches](#other-approaches) for installing on other Linux distributions.

 --------------------

 #### Install Plover on other Linux distributions

+##### AppImage Method

 An [AppImage](http://appimage.org/) is provided: it includes all the necessary dependencies and should run on most x86 64-bits distributions.
 To use it: